flower curtain

 One quick tip, if I may.
 When using silk flowers, I suggest using fresh greens along with them.
 They will help to keep your designs looking more lifelike.

-Want To See More Tips Like This?
+Want More Design Tutorials Like This?

 If so, please subscribe below, and I’ll let you know whenever new videos are posted here.
 Email notifications of newly added videos are all you’ll ever receive from me.
 No promos.
 Ever.